Hong Kong Disneyland: Tomorrowland

-Tomorrowland at Hong Kong Disneyland features an emphasis on metallic trim, dominated by blue and purple hues.
-Since the opening of the park, unique attractions have been added into the Hong Kong's Tomorrowland, such as a new Autopia and Stitch Encounter.
 The first ever Marvel attraction in a Disney theme park, The Iron Man Experience, opened on 11 January 2017 in an area previously envisioned for a Star Tours-type attraction.
 The land also featured Buzz Lightyear Astro Blasters on opening day, but that was replaced with Ant-Man and The Wasp: Nano Battle!, which opened on 31 March 2019.
+Hong Kong Disneyland announced that the attractions will be redesigned and become part of Stark Expo.